FlyRayTsou/TravelWeather/README.md

 - Let us be the nobody.
 Share the knowledge with others to fullfill the world.
 - Everying has the reason why it exist.
 Adopt the most suitable tools to achieve the requirement other than always persue latest one.
+- Put ourselves in others' shoes.
+To design the most suitable UI/UX for our fans.

 ## Challenge Feedback
 Thank for your challenge this time.
 It also lets me to think over about my methodology when I get a new project.
 Although I didn't do very good in the timer test, I can get more challenge if you need more evindence to prove myself ability.
 In conclusion, it is a very good challenge for me other than just a similarly leetcode problem.　ありがとうございます。